knutnergaard/FontLab-Scripts/SMuFL/readme.md

 Python scripts to aide the creation of SMuFL fonts using FontLab Studio 5 and later.

 ## Summary of available scripts
-### smufl_to_finale.py
-Generates composite glyphs from the SMuFL PUA range in codepoints compatible with Finale's Maestro font for Mac & Windows, and alters metrics and registration to comply with the software.
-Any preexisting glyphs at appropriate codepoints are automatically skipped.

-**Beware** that the script will decompose any components in the reference glyphs prior to generating new glyphs.

-Under the current version, FontLab will crash if you attempt to generate glyphs for both OS encodings at the same time.
-Therefore, please uncomment and recomment the appropriate line at the bottom of the script to chose different OS.

-The script does not currently support horizontal shifting of components, necessary with respect to 'uniE0CE' (noteheadParenthesis).

 ### check_anchors.py
 Compares font anchors to latest Bravura metadata file, published at the [Bravura repository](https://github.com/steinbergmedia/bravura) to find missing or superfluous glyph anchors according to the SMuFL standard.
 Script will print any findings and mark glyphs with discrepancies unless colour value is set to 0.